Fire Stopping

 Fire Doors

 Fire doors are an integral part of any fire safety system.
 They’re designed to protect the occupants from fire and smoke, as well as providing a safe escape route from the building.
 Fire doors must be made from materials such as steel or timber, and should be fitted with intumescent seals to prevent heat transfer through any gaps.
 The door should also have a self-closing device to ensure efficacy.
+It’s crucial for fire doors to be installed and maintained by professionals like our team at Ark Fire Protection.

 Fire Rated Partitions